Ofenhed/WebauthnAccounting/README.md

 1. Generate a predictable bytestring `Bf` from the form fields (excluding `csrf-token`, `response` and `key-id`).
 A good solution would be JSON encoded dictionary sorted by key name.
 2. Generate a 32 byte hash `Hf` from the bytestring `Bf`.
 3. Perform an authentication against all known Webauthn keys for the current user, using the challenge `Hf`.
-4. Save the Webauthn key id and response to the fields `response` and `key-id`.
+4. Save the Webauthn key id and response to the fields `key-id` and `response`.
 5. Submit the form.

 The server should then perform the following: